m-omar628/MPLS-VPN--LAB/README.md

 When you run the playbook and if everything working well the output of the playbook should look like this:
 ![](images/playbook.PNG)

-**And know we almost reached the end :D, but now let's do some verifications:**
+**And know we've almost reached the end :D, but now let's do some verifications:**
 Let's take **CE1A side** for the verification process:
-* First let's issue `show ip route ospf` and you'll see that it only knows CE2A routes :
+* First let's issue `show ip route ospf` and you'll see that it only knows about CE2A routes:
 ![](images/pic10.PNG)

 * Also if you issue `traceroute 172.16.0.2` you will see: